academic-resources/odin/routing.md

   /posts/1  # going to the #show action of the PostsController /posts/5  # also going to the #show action of PostsController
 ```
-** You will be able to access that ID directly from the controller by tapping into the params hash where it got stored.**
+** You will be able to access that ID directly from the controller by tapping into the params hash where it got stored :**

 ---